LudgerHentschel/cbaseline/README.md

 pip install cbaseline
 ```

-Requires Python 3.10 or newer, NumPy, SciPy, and Numba.
+Requires Python 3.10 or newer, NumPy, and SciPy.
 Attribution libraries
 are installed separately.
 For the examples below:

 ```bash